-Sr. No. Type of Instrument Percentage of Exposure SEBI Master Circular on Mutual Fund dated June 27, 2024 Reference 1 Securities Lending The Fund may engage in short selling of securities in accordance with the framework relating to short selling and securities lending and borrowing specified by SEBI.
-Not more than 20% of the Provision no. 12.11 net assets of the fund can be deployed in stock lending.
-2 Equity Derivatives for non-hedging Purposes The scheme may take exposure to Derivative instruments (other than hedge positions) to the extent of 50% of net assets.
-Provision no. 12.25
+Sr. No. Type of Instrument Percentage of Exposure SEBI Master Circular on Mutual Fund dated June 27, 2024 Reference 1 Securities Lending/ Short Selling Stock lending up to 20% of net assets.
+Not more than 5% of the net assets of the scheme will be deployed with any single intermediary in accordance with Securities Lending Scheme, 1997, and as per provision no. 12.11 of SEBI Master Circular on Mutual Fund dated June 27, 2024.
+The Fund may engage in short selling of securities in accordance with the framework relating to short selling and securities lending and borrowing specified by SEBI.
+Provision no. 12.11 2 Equity Derivatives for non- hedging Purposes The maximum exposure to derivatives will not exceed 50% of the net assets of the scheme Provision no. 12.25 3 Securitized Debt Securitized debt (excluding foreign securitized debt) up to 70% of the Debt instruments of the Scheme.
+The Scheme shall not invest in foreign securitized debt.
+Provision no. 12.15